valentine/docs.hackerspace.sg/docs/handbook/hosting-events.md

 To arrange an event:

 - If you're a member:
-	- Work through the [Hosting Member](#hosting-member) section below.
+	- Work through the [Hosting Member](#host) section below.
 - If you're not a member:
 	- You'll need to locate a member who is willing to host your event, which means that they are willing to take on everything described below.
-	- A good way to do this is usually to post to the [HackerspaceSG Google Group](https://groups.google.com/forum/#!forum/hackerspacesg).
+	- A good way to do this is usually to post to the [HackerspaceSG Google Group](https://groups.google.com/g/hackerspacesg).
 	- Note that it is not enough to find a member who acknowledges that your event is a good idea; you will need them to agree explicitly towards hosting your event and making the booking request with the event officers.
 	- Wait until your host confirms that they've booked a calendar slot before you invite your guests or announce HackerspaceSG as a venue.
-	- If you are planning to host events on a regular basis, please consider [becoming a member](/membership/).
+	- If you are planning to host events on a regular basis, please consider [becoming a member](membership).

-## Hosting Member
+## Hosting Member {#host}

 Whether you're hosting your own event or someone else's, you're taking on several specific responsibilities: